 In order to turn logging to a file on, issue the command: window.setlog().
 The log will be saved to the default filename imexam_session.log in the current directory unless you give it another filename to use.
 Here's an example of how that might work:

+'''

+import imexam

+window=imexam.connect('ds9')

-''' import imexam window=imexam.connect('ds9') window.setlog() <-- turns on logging with default filename window.imexam() <-- all output will be logged to the file and displayed on the screen window.setlog(on=False) <-- turns off logging to file window.setlog(filename='my_other_log.txt') <-- turns on logging and sets the save filename '''
+window.setlog() <-- turns on logging with default filename

+window.imexam() <-- all output will be logged to the file and displayed on the screen

+(continues on next page)

+'''